Fanteria/custom-keyboard/README.md

 For translate `.json` keyboard layout to `.c` can be used [this side](https://jhelvy.shinyapps.io/qmkjsonconverter/).
 It's useful, when you want compile and flash your layout by make of QMK CLI.

-[Here](https://github.com/qmk/qmk_firmware/blob/master/docs/keycodes.md) is list of keycodes for QMK keyboards.
+[Here](https://docs.qmk.fm/#/keycode) is list of keycodes for QMK keyboards or if you want it in github readme, than check [here](https://github.com/qmk/qmk_firmware/blob/master/docs/keycodes.md)

 ### Flashing keyboard